-The Case manager shall:
+The Level Director shall:

 - 1. Review the Incident Report Form and determine the parties involved. - 2.
 Request a response in writing from the other party or parties. - 3.
 Determine if there are any facts in issue, or if the general understanding of the incident accords with both parties. - 4.
-Convene a Disciplinary Panel and send the appropriate responses onto the Disciplinary Panel made up of a maximum of 3 members of the Board of Directors who will review the information provided to them by the Case Manager. - 5.
+Convene a Disciplinary Panel including a Case Manager and send the appropriate responses onto the Disciplinary Panel made up of a maximum of 3 members of the Board of Directors who will review the information provided to them by the Level Director.
+The Case Manager will now take over all communication and scheduling in this case. - 5.
 The Case Manager will mediate the hearing with the parties and the Discipline Panel. - 6.
 The Discipline Panel has the power to order: - a. written reprimand which will stay on the offending party's file for a minimum of 3 years. - b.
-Order the offending party to refrain from repeating the offending conduct - c.
+Order the offending party to refrain from repeating the offending conduct

+- c.
 Require the offending party to redo Respect in Sport or another educational course - d.
 Require the offending party to apologize in writing to any affected party - e.
 Make any other requirement that has as its goal re-education or dispute resolution - f.
 Suspend the offending party from participation in or at specific and defined association activities, or a recommendation to the board for a complete suspension from participation in or attendance at any or all Association activities - g. a recommendation for an expulsion from the Association and/or a combination two or more of the above. - h.
 The Discipline Panel will communicate the decision to the Case Manager, who will in turn communicate the decision to the respective parties.
 The decision will include a link to the Appeals process.